Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT)

 Suggested Course Sequence

-Access the suggested course sequence for the BS, NS/DPT, Natural Science-Health Science specialization/Physical Therapy, from the Physical Therapy Department web page or the Program Plans site on the Registrar's web page.
+Access the suggested course sequence for the BS/DPT, Natural Science-Health Science specialization/Physical Therapy, from the Physical Therapy Department web page or the Program Plans site on the Registrar's web page.

 That’s the best way to really get a feel for what Daemen is all about!
 Daemen is located in suburban Amherst, New York just minutes away from the city of Buffalo.
 To schedule a weekday individual interview and tour the campus, email us email@example.com or call 800.462.7652.